geo-python-2019/Exercise-3/README.md

 After making your changes to the Notebook, you will need to upload it to GitHub.

-- **Exercise 3 is due by the start of lecture on 26.9**.
+- **Exercise 3 is due by the start of the next lesson (9:15 am, 25 September 2019)**.

-- Don't forget to check out the [hints for this week's exercise](https://geo-python.github.io/2018/lessons/L3/exercise-3-hints.html) if you're having trouble.
+- Don't forget to check out the [hints for this week's exercise](https://geo-python.github.io/site/lessons/L3/exercise-3.html) if you're having trouble.

-- Scores on this exercise are out of **20 points** that you get by finishing all 3 problems.
+- Scores on this exercise are out of **20 points** that you get by solving all 3 problems.

 ### Contents